esa/nanosat-mo-framework/docs/source/apps/actions.rst

 So, in our case, we only want to implement the method ``takePictureResponseReceived``.
 Therefore, we can get rid of every other overridden method.
 We also want to change the names of the constant integers at the beginning of the class from **STAGE_ACK** and **STAGE_RSP** to **STAGE_IMG** and **STAGE_GS**.
 Further, we want to add a third constant for the last execution stage: ``private final int STAGE_SOBEL = 3``.
 We'll come back to them, later.
 Now, let's talk about ``takePictureResponseReceived``.
-This method is invoked when the camera service aquired an image for us.
+This method is invoked when the camera service acquired an image for us.
 This image is wrapped into the CCSDS Picture structure which offers us the image data as a **Blob** (essentially a byte array) and the **CameraSettings** which were used to take the picture.
 What we need to do is to get the content of the *picture*, get its bytes and convert them into a BufferedImage.
 This is done in the method ``byteArrToBufferedImage`` in the reference implementation.
 We won't cover this method (and other non-NMF related methods) in this tutorial.
 After that, we take the **BufferedImage** and grayscale it (method ``grayscale``) and take the grayscaled image and apply the sobel operator on it (method ``sobel``).
 In the end, we use ``ImageIO.write(sobel, "bmp", new File(filenamePrefix + "sobel.bmp"))`` to write the image to disk.
 The code for the method ``takePictureResponseReceived`` looks like this: